Dhaval2404/ImagePicker/README.md

 # Changelog

+## Fork 2.0.0
+- Removed compress operation since it was comparing the size of the file and not of the image (and the resize operation is enough);
+- Image maxResultSize (resize) algorithm refactor;
+- Replaced AsyncTask with coroutines

+---

 ## Fork 1.9.1
 - Removed all `sstartActivityForResult` from library since caller is responsible to provide an `ActivityResultLauncher<Intent>`
 - Removed https://github.com/florent37/InlineActivityResult dependency